Skip to main content

 U.S. Food Price Outlook

 Food prices are of ongoing interest to USDA stakeholders.
 Accurate information on price trends and the farm share of food prices better informs policy, industry, and the public and aligns with the USDA strategic goal to provide all Americans access to a safe, nutritious and secure food supply.
-This session will discuss recent trends and forecasts in retail food markets.
+Recently released data and visualizations, as well as the projections from the January 2026 Food Price Outlook, will also be discussed.

 Moderator: Abigail Okrent, Senior Economist, Economic Research Service, USDA